usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 {{% /tab %}}
 {{< /tabs >}}

-At this point, we have our first functional and complete Metaschema definition.
-When we write Metaschema-enabled tools, they ought to be able to parse this definition and use it to parse one or more instances in JSON, XML, or YAML, as specified in that definition.
-All three instances above are to be equivalent.
+At this point, we have our first functional and complete Metaschema definition and some basic content instance examples that are aligned with the model we have designed so far.
+Metaschema-enabled tools ought to be able to parse this module and use it to parse the content instances immediately above, as specified based on this module.

 ## Assemblies, Fields, and Flags

 It is important to have a computer with an identifier, but our stakeholders want far more.
-We can add `field`s and `flag`s for simple key-value properties on a computer and assemblies for more complex objects.
-We need to continue our design work to understand and specify our information and data models with Metaschema, so we return to modeling once again.
+Using metaschema, we can add a `field` or `flag` for simple key-value properties on a computer, and an `assembly` for more complex objects.

+To explore and understand these concepts, we need to continue our design work on the computer model.
+We return to modeling once again.

-Let's return to the diagram of the computer before, but now consider how we model the parts of a computer, the sub-parts, and their relationships.
+Let's return to the diagram of the computer from before, but now consider how we might model the parts of a computer, the sub-parts, and their relationships.
 Our stakeholders provided us this diagram, and these are the key data points they need our software to process and store.

 !["Exploded view of a personal computer" from Wikipedia, as created by Gustavb, and published under the Creative Commons Attribution-Share Alike 3.0 Unported license](/img/computer_numbered.svg)

 Source: [Wikipedia](https://upload.wikimedia.org/wikipedia/commons/1/13/Personal_computer%2C_exploded_4.svg)

-Below are the parts and sub-parts we want in our information model of a computer in that diagram that our stakeholders require.
+Below are the parts and sub-parts our stakeholders want in our information model of a computer based on the diagram.

 1. Display
 1. Motherboard